 The Knight of Swords reminds you to be assertive in getting what you want.
 He doesn’t hang back and wait for something to happen.
 He is always making the first move and actively pursuing his goals.
 You can harness this energy in your life too by being proactive and forward-thinking.
 See yourself as the creator of your future and be ready to take the necessary steps to make it happen.

 The downside of the fast-thinking, quick-acting Knight of Swords is that sometimes you act too quickly and haven’t thoroughly thought things through.
 You may be unaware of potential challenges and issues that will stand in your way, or the unintended consequences of your actions.
 You may be prone to rushing things or cutting corners to get a job done.
 Or, you may pursue a specific goal, thinking it is what you want, but later realise that it’s out of alignment or a dead-end.
 Sometimes a little planning and preparation can go a long way.

 The Knight of Swords also represents your need to understand the world from an intellectual point of view.
 You have well-developed communication skills and can easily form solid arguments and opinions on current affairs and important matters.
 You love to engage with others who have similar skills so that you can share your ideas and develop new points of view.
 You may be best suited to discussion groups with like-minded individuals where you can fire each other up and motivate one another.

-The reversed Knight of Swords can also suggest that you need to slow down otherwise you are at risk of serious burn-out and exhaustion.
-You want to be involved in everything but you are not succeeding at anything due to this scattered thought and energy.
-As such, you are spinning your wheels and accomplishing very little but growing more and more tired by the day.
-Take some time out so that you can first ground yourself, gather your thoughts and focus on only the top priorities.
+The reversed Knight of Swords can also suggest that you need to slow down; otherwise, you are at risk of severe burnout and exhaustion.
+You want to be involved in everything, but you are not succeeding at anything due to this roving energy.
+As such, you are accomplishing very little and growing more tired by the day.
+Take some time out so that you can first ground yourself, gather your thoughts and concentrate on only the top priorities.